Spencer Steer Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Rangers pitching staff ranks seventh in MLB.

-- The Rangers' 3.46 team ERA ranks sixth across all league pitching staffs.
+- The Rangers' 3.59 team ERA ranks eighth among all MLB pitching staffs.

-- Rangers pitchers combine to surrender 17 home runs (0.8 per game), the third-fewest in the league.
+- The Rangers surrender the second-fewest home runs in baseball (17 total, 0.7 per game).

-- The Rangers are sending Perez (3-1) out to make his fifth start of the season.
-He is 3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched.
+- The Rangers will send Gray (1-1) to the mound for his fifth start of the season.
+He is 1-1 with a 3.72 ERA and 15 strikeouts through 19 1/3 innings pitched.

-- In his most recent time out on Wednesday, the lefty went 5 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering eight hits.
+- The righty last appeared on Saturday against the Oakland Athletics, when he tossed 5 1/3 innings, allowing three earned runs while giving up five hits.

-- In four games this season, the 32-year-old has a 3.38 ERA and 8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.
+- The 31-year-old has an ERA of 3.72, with 7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.